 - 4.17.
-The unique character of barns should be protected: - Outbuildings, barns and cart sheds are an integral feature of the rural landscape.
+The unique character of barns should be protected: - outbuildings, barns and cart sheds are an integral feature of the rural landscape.
 Where supported by local planning policies, conversions should maintain their simple robust form, utilising existing windows and apertures, and excessive rooflights or expansive glazing should be avoided, particularly on the roadside elevation.
-Large full height statement glazing should be avoided, and where smaller sections may be permitted, they should be well detailed and broken up with appropriately proportioned mullions, transomes and glazing bars. - The setting of barns is often compromised by conversions, where new boundaries can split sites, and new access drives lead to damaging urbanising effects.
-Domestic clutter, such as washing lines, trampolines, satellite dishes and lighting, has a huge incremental impact, and will damage the simple agrarian character of the site. - It is very difficult to extend barns without the extension appearing contrived and creating a domestic alteration to the original building, so these will not be acceptable. - New garages can be extremely large and bulky.
+Large full height statement glazing should be avoided, and where smaller sections may be permitted, they should be well detailed and broken up with appropriately proportioned mullions, transomes and glazing bars; - the setting of barns is often compromised by conversions, where new boundaries can split sites, and new access drives lead to damaging urbanising effects.
+Domestic clutter, such as washing lines, trampolines, satellite dishes and lighting, has a huge incremental impact, and will damage the simple agrarian character of the site;

+- it is very difficult to extend barns without the extension appearing contrived and creating a domestic alteration to the original building, so these will not be acceptable; - newgarages can be extremely large and bulky.
 These are alien features in the landscape, and it is far better to break buildings up than to have such dominating features.
 They should be low key in design and appearance, built of traditional materials, such as weatherboarding with shallow pitched roofs.
-Regimented garaging should be avoided in rural settings.
+Open car ports are encouraged over new garages, and regimented garaging should be avoided in rural settings.